-For more information on Udemy for Business and how to get your name in front of employees at leading companies, please click here.
+For more information on Udemy Business and how to get your name in front of employees at leading companies, please click here.

-Please note that if your course(s) are added to the Udemy for Business content collection, you may begin to see new students in your student list with a Udemy for Business tag (see below).
+Please note that if your course(s) are added to the Udemy Business content collection, you may begin to see new students in your student list with a Udemy Business tag (see below).

 Udemy Business Revenue Calculation